This Is England poster

 The inciting incident occurs at 13 minutes when Woody and the skinheads befriend Shaun in the tunnel, offering him acceptance and a sense of belonging he's been desperately seeking since his father's death..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Shaun fully embraces his new skinhead identity, wearing his boots and braces proudly, actively participating in group activities, and choosing this new family over his old isolated life., moving from reaction to action.
+This reveals the protagonist's commitment to Shaun fully embraces his new skinhead identity, wearing his boots and braces proudly, actively participating in group activities, and choosing this new family over his old isolated life., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, Combo brutally beats Milky in front of Shaun after a conversation about family triggers Combo's rage and self-hatred.
 Shaun witnesses shocking violence against an innocent friend, shattering his illusions about Combo and nationalism.
-Whiff of death: uncertain if Milky survives., reveals the protagonist at their lowest point.
+Whiff of death: uncertain if Milky survives., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Shaun, alone in his room, confronts the St. George flag Combo gave him - the symbol of the nationalist ideology that led to horror.
 He must choose who he will become., demonstrating the transformation achieved throughout the journey.